fichub-cli-contrib/helper-scripts/README.md

 # Usage & Examples

-Info about all the scripts can be found in the [Wiki](https://github.com/fichub-cli-contrib/helper-scripts/wiki/Scripts)
+Info about all the scripts can be found in their respective directory.

 # Links